glyfo/glyclt/README.md

 ```
 ## Solana Fundamentals

-+ All is a Account
++ Everything is an Account
++ Programs are Accounts
 + Smart Program are Stateless
 + Data & Program are separate
 + System Program support Account creation